Billy Boy (1954 film): Plot

 Next, the wolf places Billy in the trunk of his car and tries to drive him somewhere, but Billy somehow eats his way through the car and ends up devouring the motor.
 The wolf then ties Billy to a horse and hits it on the bottom to make it run away and take Billy with it.
-However, Billy eats the horse's hair, and the angry horse repeats the same tactic with the wolf, whose hair Billy eats as well.
-The wolf looks irritably at the horse and says "Copycat".
+However, Billy eats the horse's hair, and the angry horse returns to repeat the same tactic with the wolf, whose hair Billy eats as well.
+The wolf also returns, looks irritably at the horse and says "Copycat".

 As a final attempt to rid himself of Billy for good, the wolf places pepper on a railroad track and has Billy eat the railway, following it all the way to California, which is 2360 miles away.
 With Billy gone, the wolf tucks himself into bed.
 That night, Billy returns, eating the other side of the railway and covered in stamps of all the States he crossed eating the railway.
 The wolf suddenly awakens to see that Billy has eaten his entire house.
 Feigning joy, the wolf welcomes Billy back but ties him to a rocket, which the wolf sends to the moon.
 Even this isn't enough to satisfy the little goat, as Billy then eats the moon, taking the moonlight along with it and leaving the Earth in darkness.
 The wolf lights a match and says "Goodnight, y'all-y'all-y'all-y'all" as the cartoon closes.

-The recurring melody played by woodwinds and/or whistled from 2:21 onward is the Civil War tune "Kingdom Coming" or "The Year of Jubilo".